jim-collier/x9git/project/design.md

 - The identity gate asks about the host in question, not about GitHub.
 	- Two accounts disagreeing about who you are is the same outward-facing mistake wherever it happens, so a write through any forge CLI is compared against the key Git pushes with, and the message names the tool that would have acted rather than always saying `gh`.
-	- The push-side check reads the account's login on the host being pushed to. `ghAccount` is a GitHub login and answers for GitHub alone; `user` answers anywhere.
-Keyed on `ghAccount` alone the gate silently stopped guarding every non-GitHub account.
+	- The push-side check reads the account's login on the host being pushed to. `ghaccount` is a GitHub login and answers for GitHub alone; `user` answers anywhere.
+Keyed on `ghaccount` alone the gate silently stopped guarding every non-GitHub account.
 	- An account naming no login on this host makes no claim, so there is nothing to compare - and that is deliberately not read as a match.
 Unknown stays unknown on both sides: a `tea` with no login configured, like an unreachable `gh`, has said nothing about who you are, and refusing on that would refuse every unconfigured machine.

 - Every run says which build it came from.